» » »

 [Slide show from Clusterflock]

-Paul: We were invited to a Fringe Festival that was near enough that five of us would be able to participate.
 Our title “Clusterflock Ritual” came from our EQ4 text that the performance’s text, movement and sound would draw upon.
 The 30 minute work was in 10 sections.
 The roll of virtual dice determined what would be performed: text only, movement only or text and movement; how many and which performers within each section; and which of the collaborators’ sound scores would be the predominate accompaniment.
-During rehearsal and performance we found that the process of revisiting and embodying the text, movement and sound that we had created nine-months previously, provided a much deeper understanding and appreciation for the layers of meaning within the material. |

 Jo: Through a generous grant from the University we were able to bring all the collaborators together in real time and space for two and a half weeks during which we worked on several iterations of the project that were performed for the public.
 These iterations included an Installation, three different live performances, an interactive, computer-based event, videos, sound scores and Chapbooks.
 Each of the iterations could function on a stand-alone basis though we presented them as one unified event titled Virtually Real: the isolated connection community.